Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

 When IAM support is enabled instead of passing the access key and secret access key use “awsauto” for both username and password.
 This will instruct Anchore Enterprise to inherit the role from the underlying EC2 instance.

-To use an Azure Registry, you can configure Anchore to use either the admin credential(s) or a service principal.
+To use an Azure Registry, you can configure Anchore Enterprise to use either the admin credential(s) or a service principal.
 Refer to Azure documentation for differences and how to setup each.
 When you’ve chosen a credential type, use the following to determine which registry command options correspond to each value for your credential type

 Admin Account